↓ Mission, Vision and Values

-- Towards the centre of the country, the altitude of its mountain peaks provides a cool climate, sunnier on the part facing the Pacific and wetter on the Atlantic side of the mountain range, forming two sub-climatic regions.
+- Towards the centre of the country, the altitude of its mountain peaks provides a cool climate.
+Which make it sunnier on the part facing the Pacific and wetter on the Atlantic side of the mountain range.
+This result in forming two sub-climatic regions.

-- From the central plains to the Caribbean coast, there’s a tropical rainforest climate, enjoying warm temperatures and frequent rainfall.
+- From the central plains to the Caribbean coast, there’s a tropical rainforest climate.
+While enjoying warm temperatures there are frequent rainfall.

 Nicaraguan culture is the result of a mix of Spanish and African indigenous culture (Chorotega and Nahuatl).
 Our history is intrinsically linked to that of the indigenous peoples and that of the white Europeans, particularly the Spanish, and with them the history of the Conquest (begun by the Spanish), colonization, and independence.
 However, our cultural traditions have still been preserved, amongst others: dance, based on a variety of musical rhythms; our colonial cities; our food… all of which make Nicaragua a wonderful country.